 Let the games begin!

-As of Thursday, another online casino joined the Commonwealth.
-Consequently, this makes a total of nine online casinos in Pennsylvania.
+As of Thursday, another online casino has joined the Commonwealth.
+This makes a total of nine online casinos in Pennsylvania.

 Caesars Online Casino officially launched on April 23 in partnership with Harrah’s Philadelphia.
 After two days of mandated testing and careful monitoring by the Pennsylvania Gaming Control Board (PGCB), the new online casino received the green light to start accepting wagers.